bbauska/UC-Davis-JS-Basics/readme.md

   style="width:50%"
   alt="." />
 </p>
 If we go over and look at our script, we've got this chunk of code in here.
 That's a several lines of code which is exactly the same as this chunk of code up here.
-And there's a concept in programming called Don't repeat yourself dry, don't repeat yourself.
+And there's a concept in programming called Don't repeat yourself 'DRY', don't repeat yourself.
 What we want to do is, instead of repeat this code twice, pull it out and put it into a separate function.
 We're going to make a function called swapImage.
 And that function is going to have this chunk of code in it.
 We can run that function twice, once in the next button event listener function, and one in the previous event listener button function.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 577.
 (320) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">